Race Report: BMO Vancouver Half Marathon

 I managed a negative split, which I am excited about (almost even but good on a course like this, which certainly has a lot of downhill in the first half) as I never manage to negative split.
-Okay – it should be easier when you are training, but I can tell you I was working very hard in those last 6k!
+Okay – it should be easier when you are training.
+But I can tell you I was working very hard on those last 6k!

 I loved the course as I like a bit of variation in the terrain.
 Yes, it’s always a challenge to hit those inclines later in the race.
 But it’s great to test yourself and pay the mental games on these.

-Certainly, a slower start made these a little easier and it is always great to be passing people later in the race – good for the confidence, for sure.
-However, I did get passed by a couple of runners on the finishing straight – must work on that finish line kick!
+Certainly, a slower start made these a little easier.
+It is always great to be passing people later in the race – good for the confidence, for sure.
+However, I did get passed by a couple of runners on the finishing straight.
+Must work on that finish line kick!

-One of the Vancouver marathon tag lines is Stunning Running, and that certainly summed it up for me.
-A beautiful course, which shows off the best of the city, and can be a fantastic time if you’re on your A-game!
+One of the Vancouver marathon taglines is Stunning Running, and that certainly summed it up for me.
+A beautiful course, which shows off the best of the city.
+It can be a fantastic time if you’re on your A-game!

 I’m also delighted to still finish third in my age group with a time of 01:36:11!